TomZdulski/FUEL-CMS/README.md

 - 'segment' method for page language determination (allows for cleaner friendly links in different languages)
 -

-- use of CKEditor (in later time, in modules for clients that don't want to format text in html tags (Markdown editor)
+- (not yet done) use of CKEditor (in later time, in modules for clients that don't want to format text in html tags (Markdown editor)

 ## CHANGE LOG

 #### DONE: (commits)
-1. Preparing FUEL-CMS (master) for multi-language pages develop in a Opt-In Controller way (local-testing website)
+1. Preparing FUEL-CMS (master) for multi-language pages develop in a Opt-In Controller way (localhost-testing website)
    - 'master' branch as base (Fuel CMS v 1.4.2)
    - performed steps from 'welcome' page (.htaccess file, installed database, created database user, installed sql schema, made required folders writable (twig cache folder),